What is the Secret to a Good Marinade?

 • Discard Option: If you’re unsure or don’t plan to boil it, it’s safer to discard used marinades.

-FAQ 3: What’s the Best Marinade for Chicken?
+What’s the Best Marinade for Chicken?

 Chicken is versatile and works well with a variety of marinades.
 The best marinades depend on the flavor profile you want to achieve: